vothane/acts_as_voodoo/README.md

 ====================================================

 VOODOO - V<del>IDEO</del> <del>T</del>OO<del>LKIT</del> and D<del>ATA</del> for OO<del>YALA</del>

-This is a Ruby wrapper for the [OOYALA V2 API](http://api.ooyala.com/docs/v2) API that leverages ActiveResource.
+ActiveResource client that consumes a non-REST API [OOYALA V2 API](http://api.ooyala.com/docs/v2).

+ActiveResource code base was heavily modified during the development process to process the non-RESTful HTTP requests.

 It allows you to interface with the Ooyala v2 API using simple ActiveRecord-like syntax, i.e.: